-- a.
-All exterior areas shall be located at least 300 feet from any lot in a residential zoning district or developed with a residential use.
+- 1. Amusement Facility Indoor, Bar, Live Performance Venue, Restaurant - a.
+When such uses have indoor live performances between the hours of 11:00 p.m. and 8:00 a.m, the activity shall take place within a fully enclosed building and all windows and doors shall remain closed. - b.
+Such uses that include outdoor seating/ activity areas and/or outdoor entertainment are subject to the standards for such accessory uses of Section 15.8.4.C.3. - 2.
+Animal Care Facility - All exterior areas shall be located at least 300 feet from any lot in a residential zoning district or developed with a residential use.
 This does not include residential uses in the UMUD, MUDD, or TOD Districts.
 Distances are measured from the closest edge of any exterior exercise area to the nearest property line of a lot in a residential zoning district or in residential use. - b.
-Animal care facilities shall locate exterior exercise areas in the side or rear setback zones only. - All exterior exercise areas shall be completely fenced. - Animal care facilities shall locate all overnight boarding facilities indoors.

-3. Community Garden

-- a.
-Community gardens are exempt from dimensional and design requirements of the applicable TOD District.
-They shall meet the following: - i.
-No areas of cultivation or accessory structures may be located in a required build-to zone.
+Animal care facilities shall locate exterior exercise areas in the side or rear setback zones only. - c.
+All exterior exercise areas shall be completely fenced. - d.
+Animal care facilities shall locate all overnight boarding facilities indoors. - 3.
+Community Garden - Community gardens are exempt from dimensional and design requirements of the applicable TOD District.
+They shall meet the following: - No areas of cultivation or accessory structures may be located in a required build-to zone.
 All areas of cultivation and accessory structures shall be set back a minimum of five feet from required side and rear setback lines.

-- ii.
-Accessory structures are limited to 15 feet in height.
-Accessory structures are limited to 120 square feet in area, with the exception of greenhouses and farmstands that are limited to 300 square feet in area. - b.
-Farmstands are permitted and are limited to sales of items grown at the site.
+- Accessory structures are limited to 15 feet in height.
+Accessory structures are limited to 120 square feet in area, with the exception of greenhouses and farmstands that are limited to 300 square feet in area. - Farmstands are permitted and are limited to sales of items grown at the site.
 Farmstands shall be removed from the premises during that time of the year when the use is not open to the public.
-Only one farmstand is permitted per community garden.

-4. Day Care Center and Educational Facility - Pre-School/Kindergarten

-- Each facility shall comply with all applicable state and federal regulations.
+Only one farmstand is permitted per community garden. - 4.
+Day Care Center and Educational Facility -Pre-School/Kindergarten - Each facility shall comply with all applicable state and federal regulations.
 The operator shall be licensed and such license displayed publicly. - b.
 Outdoor play space and equipment shall be located to the rear or side of the principal building and outside any required buffers.